Lumbar Spine (LS) Surgeries

 This shrinkage causes a decline in muscle tension.
 The lumbar spine bulges forward and this can result in increasing hollow back which puts further strain on the back itself.
 The result is deep-seated back pain that can radiate in a belt-like pattern.
 Additionally, the movements that pass from the torso to the legs take place in the area of the lumbar spine.
 This involves muscular traction such as the hip flexor or the so-called adductors.
 This is why the back specialist must also take a close look at the pelvis and legs during the examination.

 Over time, the many different stresses can also lead to permanent damage to the discs.
 Particularly worthy of mention here is a herniated disc in the lumbar spine.
 In this case, a part of the disc presses on one of the large nerve cords of the spine, which often causes typical radiating leg pain in addition to back pain.

 A long unrecognised cause of back pain is so-called discogenic pain.
 It occurs when vessels and pain fibres grow into the disc tissue, especially into the fibrous ring of the disc.
 Pressure-induced back pain is the result.
 At an advanced stage this can result in osteochondrosis.
-Osteochondrosis is described as wear and tear of the disc with reaction in the adjacent vertebrae.
+Osteochondrosis is described as wear and tear of the disc with a reaction in the adjacent vertebrae.

 Often the spine becomes increasingly unstable, resulting in movement-related pain.
-The spine’s response of osteophytes can then in turn cause progressive pain in the legs due to narrowing of the vertebral canal and the nerve structures.
+The spine’s response to osteophytes can then in turn cause progressive pain in the legs due to the narrowing of the vertebral canal and the nerve structures.
 This medical condition, referred to as spinal canal stenosis, is often the end stage of a long history of suffering from lumbar pain.